Brain and Spine Injury Program

 The Brain and Spine Injury Program consists of a number of programs developed to better understand and treat the problems associated with traumatic injury to the central nervous system, brain and spinal cord, in both adults and children.

-The spine trauma program continues to evolve.
-The department collaborates with investigators world wide through the international Spine Trauma Study Group to advance the evaluation, treatment, and outcomes of patients suffering traumatic injuries of the spinal column and spinal cord.
+The department collaborates with investigators worldwide to advance the evaluation, treatment and outcomes of patients suffering traumatic injuries of the spinal column and spinal cord.
 The Neurotrauma Clinical Trials Office provides the infrastructure necessary to carry out the large number of active research protocols ongoing within the program.
 Recent trials launched include the first stem cell trial for chronic spinal cord injury to be conducted in Pennsylvania.

 Centers of Excellence